| The Millennium Way | |

 Canine capers (again) ...

-“Oh in that case you’re all right because you need to head straight down the valley here – you don’t go into his field at all.”
+"Oh, you're fine then.
+You go straight down the valley — you don't go into his field at all."

 The village of Temple Balsall across fields |